 The opportunity to cycle around the Parkland is available once per year on our Family Cycling Day.
-This year the event was held on 13th August.
+In 2018 the event will be held on 12th August.

 A. The use of adult scooters, skateboards, rollerskates, 'hoverboards' or any similar equipment is not permitted in the Blenheim Palace courtyard, Formal Gardens, or Park.

 Children are permitted to ride on scooters, push-bikes/balance bikes and tricyles but children must be supervised at all times.
 Parents and carers are responsible for ensuring children are wearing the appropriate safety gear.